 Say hello to a healthier you with medication-assisted weight loss!

-What is Semaglutide?
+What is Wegovy (Semaglutide)?

-Semgalutide is an injectable glucagon-like peptide-1 (GLP-1) agonist that’s administered once weekly for obesity.
+Wegovy (semaglutide) is an injectable glucagon-like peptide-1 (GLP-1) agonist that’s administered once weekly for obesity.

-How Does Semaglutide Work for Weight Loss?
+How Does Wegovy Work for Weight Loss?

 GLP-1 is an incretin hormone that plays a role in your appetite and digestion.
 Incretins, hormones released by your small intestine, are sent out by your body after you’ve eaten a meal to help lower your blood sugar by triggering insulin and blocking other sources of sugar.
 It also slows down how quickly food leaves your stomach (called gastric emptying).
 The result of these actions causes you to feel full – lowering your appetite and causing you to lose weight.
 Medications like GLP-1 agonists are referred to as incretin mimetics since they “mimic” these effects.